zixiaozhao/cosc520-project/README.md

 For more information, see the [Fast Fourier Transformation for polynomial multiplication](https://www.geeksforgeeks.org/fast-fourier-transformation-poynomial-multiplication/) post at GeeksforGeeks.

+## Demonstration

+A browser based demonstration where users can enter polynomial coefficients (up to x^4) and see the result of the multiplication was created.
+This demonstration can be accessed by navigating to: [https://zixiaozhao.github.io/cosc520-project/](https://zixiaozhao.github.io/cosc520-project/)

 ## Testing

 ### Unit Tests on Algorithms